Pneumococcal vaccine

 How long to wait between a pneumonia shot and COVID vaccine?

 You can get your pneumonia shot and COVID vaccine at the same time if you like.
-Studies have shown it’s safe and effective to get the pneumococcal and COVID vaccines together.
+Studies have shown it’s safe and effective to get the pneumococcal vaccine and COVID vaccine together.

 Get care